 The measure contains “the worst universal background check language I have ever seen,” Marion Hammer, the NRA’s Florida lobbyist and a former president of the national gun-rights organization, told the legislative panel.

-With the NRA galvanizing its members in opposition to the the legislation, Awr Hawkins, a columnist for Breitbart, over the weekend reheated the story of Galvano’s receipt of the Bloomberg contributions.
+With the NRA galvanizing its members in opposition to the legislation, Awr Hawkins, a columnist for Breitbart, over the weekend reheated the story of Galvano’s receipt of the Bloomberg contributions.
 After that, the president’s eldest son lambasted Galvano for accepting the donations.

 As his Twitter timeline began to fill-up with tweets and retweets of the Trump, Jr. salvo, Galvano responded to the criticism.